KarelZe/thesis/references/obsidian/📖chapters/👨‍🍳Tain-Test-split.md

-eschews data leakage problems

-The datasets (see cref-[[🌏Dataset]]) are split into three disjoint sets.
-The training set is used to fit the model to the data.
-The validation set dedicated to tuning the hyperparameters, and we reserve the test set for unbiased out-of-sample estimates.
-In absence of tunable hyperparameters, prior classical works test their classical rules in-sample (cp. [[@ellisAccuracyTradeClassification2000]]541) on in true out-of-sample settings (cp. [[@grauerOptionTradeClassification2022]]7--9) and ([[@chakrabartyTradeClassificationAlgorithms2007]]3814-3815).
+Prior classical works assess the performance of classical rules in-sample (cp. [[@ellisAccuracyTradeClassification2000]]541) or in an out-of-sample setting (cp. [[@grauerOptionTradeClassification2022]]7--9) and ([[@chakrabartyTradeClassificationAlgorithms2007]]3814--3815).
+In the presence of tunable hyperparameters in machine learning algorithms, we separate the dataset into *three* disjoint sets.
+The training set is used to fit the classifier to the data.
+The validation set is dedicated to tuning the hyperparameters, and the test set is used for unbiased out-of-sample estimates.

-The test the gist for is more
-Data is however , which would severle
-This makes the hold-out method highly

- a strict temporal ordering must be maintained when splitting the data so that models can capture the temporal properties of the data and leakage between sets is minimised.
-Our data is generated through a temporal process, as such samples are not statistically independent.
-This outrules methods like the $k$-fold cross-validation or random test splits to arrive at suitable subsets, both of which assume samples to be i.i.d. ([[@lopezdepradoAdvancesFinancialMachine2018]] 104).

-As such leakage,
- .
-Leakage takes place when the training set contains information that also appears in the testing set.
-While previous works employed both techniques (split random train-test splits and $k$-fold-cross-validation. ) ([[@ronenMachineLearningTrade2022]]),  we use the conceptually

-This is especially important when data has high autocorrelation.
-Autocorrelation among points simply means that value at a point is similar to values around it.
-Take temperature for instance.
-Temperature at any moment is expected to be similar to the temperature in the previous minute.
-Thus, if we wish to predict temperature, we need to take special care in splitting the data.
-Specifically, we need to ensure that there is no data leakage between training, validation, and test sets that might exaggerate model performance.

-Serial dependence occurs when the value of a datapoint at one time is statistically dependent on another datapoint in another time.
-However, this attribute of time series data violates one of the fundamental assumptions of many statistical analyses  that data is statistically independent. (https://www.influxdata.com/blog/autocorrelation-in-time-series-data/)

- However, the random selection of test observations does not warrant independence from training observations when dependence structures exist in the data, i.e., when observations close to each other tend to have similar characteristics

-While our train-test split minimizes data leakage, it We subsequently address these aspects to underpin our choice for the training split.
-The performed split is notably different from previous works.

-We use a classical train-test split to ([[@ronenMachineLearningTrade2022]]) use a random test split and $k$-fold cross-validation.
-As sample

-The used split deviates from previous works and is motivated by two observations from the [[🚏Exploratory Data Analysis]]:

-A static training scheme is computationally cheap, but fails to leverage recent information for the prediction beyond the training set's cut-off point.
-One such example, are new underlyings as observed in cref-[[🚏Exploratory Data Analysis]].
-An alternative are rolling scheme, that incorporates recent data through training a model on updated sets, as employed in ([[@ronenMachineLearningTrade2022]] 16).
-In a rolling scheme, fixed-size training and validation windows gradually shift forward in time, thereby dropping older observations and incorporating newer ones.
-However, due to the large number of model combinations and computational requirements of  Transformers and gradient-boosted trees, a rolling window approach becomes practically intractable.
+Trades in the dataset are ordered by time of execution, and nearby trades exhibit strong auto-correlation.
+Exemplary, subsequent trades on the same option series may share a similar trade price and quotes.
+This imposes constraints on the train-test split, which must ensure that minimal information leaks into the test set through serially-correlated features, leading to an otherwise overestimated model performance.
+The violation of statistical independence, out rules methods like the $k$-fold cross-validation or random test splits, both of which assume samples to be i.i.d ([[@lopezdepradoAdvancesFinancialMachine2018]] 104--105).
+We expect the previous research of ([[@ronenMachineLearningTrade2022]]14) to suffer from this problem leading to biased results.
+Differently, our work statically splits into subsets by time, which maintains the temporal ordering and eschews data leakage.
+This however limits the model's ability to leverage recent information for prediction beyond the training set's cut-off point.
+We do not explore dynamic training schemes, as they are practically intractable considering the number of model combinations and computational requirements of Transformers and gradient-boosted trees.
 In absence of an update mechanism, our results can be interpreted as a lower bound.

-Applying the holdout method we use the first 60 % of our dataset for training and the next 20 % for validation and testing.
+Applying the time-based split, we use the first 60 % of our dataset for training and the next 20 % for validation and testing.
 Samples of one day are assigned to either one set for precise evaluation and the temporal ordering is maintained to avoid data leakage.
 Data within the training set can be permuted to accelerate training.

 ![[train-test-split.png]] ^a92764